 Myth No. 1 – There are no summer treks in the Western Ghats

-A lot of people have written and mentioned that the ideal time for trekking in the Western Ghats is after the monsoon months (July to September) and before the beginning of the summer months (April to May).
+A lot of people have written and mentioned that the ideal time for trekking in the Western Ghats is post monsoon months (October to September) and winter (December to February).

 Most people often believe that the summers are not ideal for trekking in the Ghats as the temperatures are soaring and trekking in these conditions will be too difficult or not enjoyable.
 This is simply not true.